nacosseruib/Audio_player_music_vote_PHP_and_Javascript/docs/README.md

 It is recommended to have **PHP 7 or higher** available on your server.
 PHP 5 should work too, but has known issues with non-ASCII file names.

-To install Noctifer Music, simply copy its files to a directory.
+To install TuneBox Music, simply copy its files to a directory.
 It only needs to be copied once into the root of your library.
 The player can navigate subdirectories, but does not allow higher directories to be accessed.

 Most importantly, copy `index.php`.
 Now, when accessing this directory using a browser, the player will show that directory's compatible contents, ready to be played.